-If you are a business owner or have a leadership role in a business, you probably have some form of intellectual property (IP) that you have created, that should be protected.
+If you are a business owner or have a leadership role in a business, you probably have some form of intellectual property (IP) that you have created, and that IP should be protected.
 What happens to this type of intellectual property after you pass?
 Will you be able to protect how it is used and by whom?
 Will your heirs be able to receive the profits from it’s use?
-Below we explore some examples and ways to protect Intellectual Property with an Estate Plan in Maryland and additional considerations for probate.
+Below we explore the importance of protecting Intellectual Property with an Estate Plan in Maryland and additional considerations for probate.

 What is Intellectual Property (IP)?